yaodingyd/yaodingyd.github.io/src/pages/blog/suspense-expect-stable-value-in-react-18.md

 ></iframe>

+# Stable Value

-Now we can see that in react 18 new root mode, `Suspense` would require a stable value to not rerender.
+Now we can see that in react 18 new root mode, `Suspense` would require a *stable value* to not rerender.
+If you are not familiar with what is stable value yet, shopify engineering has a wonderful [blog](https://shopify.engineering/master-reacts-stable-values) on it, basically it means values which are the same across multiple renders.
+Here the same "value" is from react's point of view, so more accurately it should be the same equality through shallow comparison.
+Thus when using a value from `useState` hook, it is kept the same through renders.
 It's a bit unfortunate that this is not documented anywhere in react docs.
-I have filed a [bug](https://github.com/facebook/react/issues/27611) in react repo and see if this is intended or not.
+I have since filed a [bug](https://github.com/facebook/react/issues/27611) in react repo and see if this is intended or not.